Skip to content

 Supporting Hidden Workers (Gospel)

-In Southeast and East Asia, where Christianity is often restricted or outlawed, hidden workers are believers who serve the church behind the scenes and under the radar.
+In SEA, where Christianity is often restricted or outlawed, hidden workers are believers who serve the church behind the scenes and under the radar.
 These are local pastors, evangelists, and ministry partners working in environments where openly sharing the gospel can lead to arrest, violence, or expulsion from their communities.
 We partner with these hidden workers to support the underground church — providing tools, support, and encouragement to sustain ministry in the most dangerous regions.

 Supplying Sacred Scripture (Gospel)